What is gnathostomiasis?

 Who gets gnathostomiasis?

 Gnathostomiasis is endemic in countries where food is eaten raw or is undercooked.
-These countries include: South East Asia, Japan, Latin America, China, India, and Africa.
+The affected regions include South East Asia, Japan, Latin America, China, India, and Africa.
 The first Australian case was confirmed in 2011 in Western Australia.

 What causes gnathostomiasis?